kamalhussain/nuage-nova-compute/OpenStack-Nuage.md

 The nuage-nova-compute is a subordinate charm to nova-compute which means these two charms get installed in the same container.

 You can additional computes by executing "juju add-unit nova-compute".
 This command will instantiate a new compute with nuage VRS.

+Please note that you need to manually install VSC, VSD and Neutron gateway by following the VSP documentation.